Withhold tax on payments to foreign entertainers and sportspersons when they exceed their personal allowance and how to make payments to HMRC.

 - a copy of any contracts for non-UK residents

 - dates of performances

-Withholding Tax is usually worked out at the basic rate (20%).
-Deductions should be made at this rate unless you receive an authorisation form (FEU 4) from HMRC to do otherwise.
+Withholding tax is usually worked out at the UK basic rate.
+Deductions should be made at this rate unless you receive authorisation form FEU4 from HMRC.

 You must not issue a duplicate if the original certificate is lost.

 Refunds and underpayment

 If the entertainer or sportsperson has an underpayment of tax after withholding tax has been deducted, HMRC will arrange for any additional tax to be paid directly by the entertainer or sportsperson.

 If there has been an overpayment of tax by an entertainer or sportsperson after withholding tax has been deducted, you do not have to issue a refund.